peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public bool AsBoolean();

-Returns false if this object is False, Null, or Undefined (whether or not the object has tags); otherwise, true.
+Returns false if this object is a CBOR false, null, or undefined value (whether or not the object has tags); otherwise, true.

 <b>Return Value:</b>

-False if this object is False, Null, or Undefined; otherwise, true.
+False if this object is a CBOR false, null, or undefined value; otherwise, true.

 <a id="AsByte"></a>
 ### AsByte

     public byte AsByte();

+<b>Deprecated.</b> Instead, use .ToObject&lt;byte&gt;() in .NET or  .ToObject(Byte.class) in Java.

 Converts this object to a byte (0 to 255).
 Floating point values are converted to integers by discarding their fractional parts.